ZviRosenfeld/GeneticAlgorithmEngine/README.md

 GeneticAlgorithmEngine provides an engine for running a Genetic Algorithm that can be easily configured to fit most search domains.

+## Download

+You can find the GeneticAlgorithmEngine library on nuget.org via package name GeneticAlgorithm.

+## Usage

 GeneticAlgorithmEngine contains 3 main classes that you'll need to implement.

 ### IChromosome